ryelle/wordpress-query-components/query-comments/README.md

 Query Comments
 ==============

-Query Comments is a React component used in managing the fetching of post comments.
+Query Comments is a React component used in managing the fetching of comments on a post or page.

 ## Usage